 Around 150 million, to be more specific-that’s how many hot dogs will be consumed on Fourth of July.
 According to the National Hot Dog and Sausage Council, that amount of dogs can stretch from Washington, D.C. to Los Angeles more than five times.

-Americans will spend around $6.7 billion on food and drink, averaging out to about $ 73 per person participating in a barbecue, outdoor cookout or picnic.
+As a result, Americans will spend around $6.7 billion on food and drink, averaging out to about $ 73 per person participating in a barbecue, outdoor cookout or picnic.
 According to the Beer Institute, “more beer is sold on and around the Fourth of July holiday than during any other time throughout the year.”

 It is said George Washington issued double rations of rum to all his soldiers to mark the anniversary of independence in 1778, and in 1781, several months before the key American victory at Yorktown.

-According to the American Pyrotechnics Association, around 15,000 fireworks displays will take place for the holiday amounting to about $ 368.6 million worth of fireworks.
+Most noteworthy, according to the American Pyrotechnics Association, around 15,000 fireworks displays will take place for the holiday amounting to about $ 368.6 million worth of fireworks.

 Most small towns spend anywhere from $ 8,000 to $ 15,000 for a fireworks display, with larger cities going into the millions, (Boston Pops Fireworks Spectacular averages more than $ 2 million).